TikTok Files Court Complaint To Stop Trump Ban

 The U.S. Commerce Department announced that it will ban U.S. business transactions on TikTok starting Sunday, Sept.
 20. If that happens, TikTok will no longer be able to do business in the U.S. unless it manages to work out a deal.

-Trump didn't "sign off" on a previously announced agreement with Oracle Corp.
-(NYSE: ORCL).
+The one announced last week with Oracle Corp.
+(NYSE: ORCL) reportedly didn't gain White House approval.

-TikTok currently has more than 100 million users.
-Trump has pushed for the app's parent company ByteDance to sell the platform to an American company.
+The app currently has more than 100 million users.
+Trump has pushed for TikTok’s parent company ByteDance to sell the platform to an American company due to national security concerns.
 ByteDance was reportedly seeking a $30-billion valuation for TikTok in buyout negotiations, but the company recently rejected a bid from Microsoft Corp.
 (NASDAQ: MSFT) and Walmart Inc. (NYSE: WMT).

 The service, popular among Gen Z, first drew the ire of Trump back in June in the weeks leading up to a political rally in Tulsa, Oklahoma.
 The Trump campaign said more than 1 million people expressed interest online to attend, but only about 6,000 people showed up after TikTok users apparently created phony registrations.